geyang/dmc_gen/README.md

 # DMControl Generalization Benchmark
-Benchmark for generalization in continuous control from pixels, based on [DMControl](https://github.com/deepmind/dm_control).
+This code base is a fork-in-progress from [Hansen & Wang 2020](https://arxiv.org/abs/2011.13389.
+Benchmark for generalization in continuous control from pixels based on [DMControl](https://github.com/deepmind/dm_control).

 ## Algorithms